ajh123/gtmos/docs/building.md

 `cargo build --release`

 > [!WARNING]
-> For some reason `cargo build` does not work correctly, however `cargo run` does.
+> For some reason `cargo build` does not work correctly, however `cargo run --bin gtmos_tools` does.

 > [!NOTE]
 > If you don't see the image files in their path you may need to run `cargo run --bin gtmos_tools`.
 This will run `cargo build` automatically.

 If you get any errors please go to [Troubleshooting](#troubleshooting).